-The first Yoga Sutra, and lesson in your practice on this path, ATHA YOGANUSASANAM (as outlined by Gugu Patanjali in the Yoga Sutras of Patanjali), asks you to understand that the first step on your journey to self-realization/actualization is to comprehend that your goal, once you have lived life and gotten to a place where you are ready to walk this inward journey in all earnestness, is achieved through disciplined practice of the ideas that are expressed in each of the limbs of the Eightfold Path.
+The first Yoga Sutra, and lesson, in your practice on this path, ATHA YOGANUSASANAM (as outlined by Guru Patanjali in the Yoga Sutras of Patanjali), asks you to understand that the first step on your journey to Self-Realization/actualization is to comprehend that your goal, once you have lived life and gotten to a place where you are ready to walk this inward journey in all earnestness, is achieved through the disciplined practice of the ideas that are expressed in each of the limbs of the Eightfold Path.

 When you set out to practice Yoga, like all other skills, it is also important to realize that the more of yourself that you invest into it, the more devotion and energy that you exert, the more you will gain in return.

 Take, for example, the development of another type of skill such as cooking, which was mentioned earlier in this post.
 If you want to become a masterful cook, you will not only have to spend time becoming familiar with cooking tools and ingredients, but you will also have to devote thousands of hours to exploring and developing the necessary techniques, handling and safety procedures, and taste pallet required to transform these ingredients into something delicious (and/or nutritious).
 You will have to spend your days, nights, and afternoons in the kitchen crafting different meals, in your home or library reading countless books, devote hundreds of hours to reviewing video instructions from numerous sources, and you will have to experiment with what you learn in order to even gain basic mastery of your desired skillset.